IBD Treatment in NYC

 Medications and Surgical Treatments for IBD

-Concord Medical Group will work with you to find a medication that helps control your IBD symptoms.
-Often, medications can help control the inflammation so you can live a normal life.
+Concorde Medical Group will work with you to find a combination of treatment options that help control your IBD and help you to live a normal life.

-With Crohn’s disease, as many as seventy percent eventually need surgery.
+Even with proper medication and diet, as many as 70% of people with Crohn’s disease will require surgery at some point during their lives.
 Surgery may include a bowel resection to remove the part of the bowel that is diseased and connect two healthy ends of the bowel together.

-With Ulcerative colitis, about 1 in 3 people need surgery after living more than 30 years with the disease.
+With Ulcerative colitis, about 1 in 3 people may need surgery if medical therapy is not completely successful or complications arise.
 Surgery may include removing the colon and/or rectum and connecting your small intestine and the anus.
 You then have a pouch that collects stool and exits through the anus.
 This procedure usually cures you of the disease.

 How Can I Find an IBD Provider?